 #2 - Book smaller, privately-owned campgrounds

-There are thousands of family-run small campgrounds in America, many with an atmosphere and charm hard to find in larger chain-operations or more commercially-driven businesses.
+There are thousands of family-run small campgrounds in America, many with an atmosphere and charm hard to find in larger chain operations or more commercially-driven businesses.
 Without national advertising campaigns, they're more likely to have sites available after others are booked solid.
-But without the help of a web site like Expedia, finding, comparing, and booking a site at these campgrounds has not been an easy task.
+But without the help of a website like Expedia, finding, comparing, and booking a site at these campgrounds has not been an easy task.

 Remember the days before Expedia, Travelocity, and VRBO existed?
-If you needed a flight, a hotel, a car rental or any combination of the above you went to a travel agent.
+If you needed a flight, a hotel, a car rental, or any combination of the above you went to a travel agent.
 Even if you're prepared to do the legwork on your own, be prepared to spend a whole day searching, reading reviews, comparing prices, and phoning to check availability.

-RoverPass was created to solve this problem with easy-to-use free software for campgrounds to use, along with online travel agents to help RVers who subscribe to thier service.
+RoverPass was created to solve this problem with easy-to-use free software for campgrounds to use, along with online travel agents to help RVers who subscribe to their service.
 There is a fee but, just like with Expedia, booking through RoverPass often allows for a slightly better campsite rate than the regularly advertised price.
 Campgrounds benefit from the free reservation service so they don't mind giving a discount to visitors who use it.

 Travelers pay a small fee to use RoverPass but, if you're a frequent traveler, you can tailor your cost to be quite affordable.
 Cost is $7.50 for an individual booking, $30 for a month of unlimited use, or $50.00 for a whole year of unlimited use.
-You can search and see the details of 20,000 campgrounds in their data base before you subscribe, 6,000 of which you can reserve through the site.
+You can search and see the details of 20,000 campgrounds in their database before you subscribe, 6,000 of which you can reserve through the site.
 (Roverpass forwards your request and it requires confirmation before it's finalized.)
 At the moment, they only have listings in the USA.
 We hope to see them expand into Canada soon.

 #3 - Be first to know about cancellations

 How can you be first in line when there's a cancellation?
-You could keep the campground's online reservation page open, continually refreshing the page and be ready to pounce as soon as you see an opening.
+You could keep the campground's online reservation page open, continually refreshing the page, and be ready to pounce as soon as you see an opening.
 Sounds like work.
 But now there's an app that will do this for you!